Online Learning Zone

 This page provides additional information and links to places where your child can go to do online learning.
-In light of the situation with Coronavirus in March 2020, we will be ensuring that parents, carers and children have guidance on ways to continue learning from home for children who are unable to attend school.
+In light of the ongoing situation with Coronavirus, we will be ensuring that parents, carers and children have guidance on ways to continue learning from home for children who are unable to attend school.

 Dear Parents, Carers and Children,

 On this page, under the heading, 'Guidance for Home Learning, you will find a Student User Guide for our online learning platform.
-All of the children, who were in school on Thursday, 19th March, have been shown how to use this to access work over the coming weeks while the school is closed to most pupils.
+The children have been shown how to use this to access work over the coming weeks while the school is closed to most pupils.
 Edmodo, the interface that we are using, also has a Help page where you can search any questions or issues that you might have.

 The class page is designed for your child to access their learning and submit work where they are asked to do so.
 It is also aimed at showing them that they are still part of our school and their class.
 Just seeing their classmates interacting and commenting on teacher posts should help to keep their spirits high and remind them that we are all in this together.

 The children are allowed to 'Like', 'Comment' and 'Reply' on the teacher's post but we have asked that children do not create their own posts for the page.
 This risks learning being missed and the page becoming too cluttered.

 This guidance follows the letter already sent which also outlines the purpose of the page and how we intend to use it.
 We very much hope that this goes some way to alleviate the pressures and difficulties that are being asked of parents during these unprecedented school closures and helps to support the children's learning while school remains closed.

 I wish you all the very best and look forward to seeing you as soon as possible.